amitsingh87/MapLocations/README.md

  The test files are auto generated.
 However since the design pattern is MVVM you can create unit and automated test cases using XCTest and XCUITest respectively

+ Possible Improvements:

+ 1. Use socket streaming instead of http to continuosuly update the map
+ 2. Use file to store the locations, this is important to prevent high memory consumption
+ 3. Update the logic in the server to intelligently send only the required set of locations based on User current location